awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    + `address_standardizer`
    + `address_standardizer_data_us`

-   Run the following command for each extension that you are using\.
+   Run the following command for each extension that you're using\.

    ```
    ALTER EXTENSION PostgreSQL-extension UPDATE TO 'new-version'